 ペティ (from French petit)

-The Japanese adaptation of the French utility/paring knife.
-Typically thinner and harder than Western utility knives, using the same premium steel as the maker's larger knives.
-A 150mm petty from a skilled Japanese smith handles like a small gyuto — thin, precise, with a fine edge.
+The Japanese adaptation of the French utility and paring knife.
+It is typically thinner and harder than Western utility knives, using the same premium steel as the maker's larger knives.
+A 150mm petty from a skilled Japanese smith handles like a small gyuto: thin, precise, and with a fine edge.

-The 150mm sweet spot: A 210–240mm gyuto and a 150mm petty together cover essentially everything most home cooks need as a two-knife set.
-25–35mm blade height.
+The 150mm sweet spot: a 210–240mm gyuto and a 150mm petty together cover essentially everything most home cooks need as a two-knife set.
+Blade height runs 25–35mm.

-Primary tasks: In-hand peeling and precision board work — trimming, scoring, precise vegetable cuts, hulling strawberries.
-The knife within reach when the gyuto is too large.
+Primary tasks: in-hand peeling and precision board work, including trimming, scoring, precise vegetable cuts, and hulling strawberries.
+It is the knife within reach when the gyuto is too large.

-Ideal steel: High performance rewards — a petty is used for precision where a fine edge is directly perceptible — SG2, AEB-L, Shirogami #1.
-The natural second knife for every serious cook who owns a gyuto.
+Ideal steel: a petty is used for precision where a fine edge is directly perceptible, so high performance pays off: SG2, AEB-L, and Shirogami #1.
+It is the natural second knife for every serious cook who owns a gyuto.

 Kiritsuke Gyuto